Practical Nursing (Part-time studies)School of Nursing Diploma

 - Lab and Simulation – Application of your nursing knowledge and skills will occur in Saskatchewan Polytechnic’s state-of-the-art lab and high-fidelity simulation centres.

-- Clinical Experience – Each semester contains a clinical experience that gives you the opportunity to put theory into practice.
+- Clinical Practice Education – Each semester contains a clinical experience that gives you the opportunity to put theory into practice.
 Clinical is completed in a variety of practice settings: long-term care, rehabilitation, acute care, community, and more.

-- Enrichment Experience - In this final experience of the program, you will be preceptored with a practicing LPN who is licensed with the SALPN.
+- Experience with Preceptors - In this final experience of the program, you will be preceptored with a practicing LPN who is licensed with the SALPN.
 This time will assist in your transition from student nurse to practicing nurse.

 Study Close to Home

-You can enrol in Saskatchewan Polytechnic's Practical Nursing diploma program while staying close to home.
+You can enrol in Sask Polytech's Practical Nursing diploma program while staying close to home.
 We offer the program in partnership with regional colleges and Dumont Technical institutes around the province.

 You can also enrol in the full-time online program.
-Keep in mind that clinical and practicum components can only be completed in Prince Albert, Regina or Saskatoon.
-All labs are mandatory at Saskatchewan Polytechnic Regina Campus, on designated weekends each semester.
+Keep in mind that clinical practice education experiences can only be completed in Regina or Saskatoon, with seven designated clinical spots for each.
+All labs are mandatory at Sask Polytech Regina Campus, on designated weekends each semester.

 Earn Your Professional Credentials